LaunchCodeEducation/data-analysis/src/chapters/intro-to-data/intro-to-data.rst

 Introduction To Data
 ====================

-Read the following articles, follow along where instructed:

 Methods and Techniques
 ----------------------

+Read the following article.

-1. `Data Analysis Methods & Techniques <https://www.datapine.com/blog/data-analysis-methods-and-techniques/>`__.
+#. `Data Analysis Methods & Techniques <https://www.datapine.com/blog/data-analysis-methods-and-techniques/>`__.

-* Key Takeaways: Video about qualitative vs quantitative data illustrates some key points!

 Data Analytics in Python
 ------------------------

+Read the following article.

-2. `A Beginner's Guide to Data Analysis in Python <https://towardsdatascience.com/a-beginners-guide-to-data-analysis-in-python-188706df5447>`__.
+#. `A Beginner's Guide to Data Analysis in Python <https://towardsdatascience.com/a-beginners-guide-to-data-analysis-in-python-188706df5447>`__.

-* Key Takeaways: How to take data from the computer and create a visualization using Python.

 Data Project Life Cycle
 -----------------------

+Read the following articles.

-3. `Data project life cycle <https://www.northeastern.edu/graduate/blog/data-analysis-project-lifecycle/>`__.
+#. `Data project life cycle <https://www.northeastern.edu/graduate/blog/data-analysis-project-lifecycle/>`__.

-* Key Takeaways: Definitions of life cycles and Examples.

-4. `Asking the right questions <https://www.datapine.com/blog/data-analysis-questions/%C2%A0%C2%A0>`__.
+#. `Asking the right questions <https://www.datapine.com/blog/data-analysis-questions/%C2%A0%C2%A0>`__.

 What is a Dataset?
 ------------------

-Think back to when you are working on a monthly budget.
+Think back to when you are working on a :ref:`monthly budget<monthly-budget>`.
 Let's say you have a singular spreadsheet tracking your monthly automatic payments for May that includes info such as the company name, the amount, and the date.
 Now just this one spreadsheet alone could be a dataset.
 It would be small and you may not be able to gain many insights from just one month of automatic payments, but it is still